jeff1evesque/machine-learning/doc/programmatic_interface/result/save_prediction.rst

   - ``svm``: pertains only to the support vector machine model type
   - ``svr``: pertains only to the suppport vector regression model type
+  - ``bagc``: pertains only to the bootstrap aggregation classifier model type

 - ``title``: desired name to assign the proposed prediction result.